-Email blasts sometimes have a bad reputation as “spam,” but they’re making a comeback in 2017.
+Email blasts sometimes have a bad reputation as “spam,” but they’re making a comeback.
 Despite the name, email blasts aren’t about spamming your entire email list with your latest offer.
 Although email blasts do go out to a large number of your contacts, their aim is to reach out to a broad range of people and narrow them down into specific subsets of subscribers.

 Email blasts are minimally personalized and can be a part of a one-off campaign—such as a limited-time promotion—or as a part of a campaign to segment your subscribers.

 While you’re probably well-versed in why drip email campaigns are almost always a good idea, you might not know about the various uses of email blasts.
-Here are five reasons to use email blasts in 2017.
+Here are five reasons to use Keap and email blasts:

 Quick turnaround campaigns